 I spent many months working on a prototype.
 My budget was next to zero, so I began by making bag prototypes with paper and other materials I found around my house to get a feel for the size and capability.
 Then I used scrap fabric and kept working to refine the design.
 I was adamant about limiting my materials and not using plastic in any form – even plastic thread.
 This quickly ruled out traditional closing mechanisms like clasps and zippers (even metal zippers are woven into plastic thread fabric).
 Finally, I worked with a seamstress to put together the complete pattern and prototype.
 I shipped this prototype to my manufacturer to copy and begin the production line.
 I spent countless hours researching materials and factories, looking for high-quality goods and services that would match my cradle to cradle design philosophy.
 I was able to fulfill both, and now the bags can be cut up and composted at the end of their life and returned to the earth.
 Finally, I launched Green Upward’s Market & Storage bags – produce and bulk food bags that sustainably collect, carry and store your food.
 Bags that also keep your food fresher for longer with their structured, breathable design.
 I launched a successful Kickstarter last August and now have been selling the bags through my online store and slowly building up the business.

-With one simple design and a couple hundred bags sold, 300,000+ plastic bags have been saved from landfills and oceans – that’s real impact.
+With one simple design and a couple of hundred bags sold, 300,000+ plastic bags have been saved from landfills and oceans – that’s a real impact.
 I love the initiatives I see in companies like Patagonia, REI, and Eileen Fisher – but you don’t have to do a million in business to make a real positive change.
-Scale of course matters, but there are other ways to amplify your impact without compromising your business.
+The scale of course matters, but there are other ways to amplify your impact without compromising your business.

 Create a relationship with the community you design for.
 Good companies solve problems, great companies redefine them.
 This means going back to the source of the issue and really speaking with individuals about their needs and pain-points.
 Find out which community of people you want to help.
 This could be young moms, eco-friendly folks, or stylish older men.
 Point is – you need to find the community of people you are serving and figure out how you can really help them.
 This community will guide your solutions and be the first buyers of your product or service.